 PHILADELPHIA – Louis Fazzini, 46, of Caldwell, N.J., was sentenced today to

 55 months in prison for his participation in a racketeering conspiracy involving illegal gambling and theft from an employee benefit plan.
 U.S. District Court Judge Eduardo C. Robreno also ordered Fazzini to serve three years of supervised release following his prison term.

-At the plea hearing before U.S. District Judge Eduardo C. Robreno, Fazzini pleaded guilty to conspiring to conduct and participate in the affairs of the Philadelphia La Cosa Nostra (LCN) Family through a pattern of racketeering activity.
-He admitted that, as a "made" member of the North Jersey crew of the Philadelphia LCN Family, he operated a sports bookmaking business and devised a fraudulent scheme to obtain health benefits through a "no show" job controlled by the LCN in furtherance of the racketeering conspiracy.
-As a "no show" employee, he would perform no work or productive services, while still receiving health benefits.
-His sentencing is scheduled for January 17, 2013.
+On Oct.
+5, 2012, Fazzini pleaded guilty to conspiring to conduct and participate in the affairs of the Philadelphia La Cosa Nostra (LCN) Family through a pattern of racketeering activity.
+At the time of the plea colloquy, he admitted that, as a “made” member of the North Jersey crew of the Philadelphia LCN Family, he operated a sports bookmaking business and devised a fraudulent scheme to obtain health benefits through a “no show” job controlled by the LCN in furtherance of the racketeering conspiracy.
+As a “no show” employee, he would perform no work or productive services, while still receiving health benefits.

 The case is being prosecuted by Trial Attorney John S. Han of the Criminal Division’s Organized Crime and Gang Section and Assistant U.S. Attorneys Frank A. Labor III and Suzanne B. Ercole of the Eastern District of Pennsylvania.
 Valuable prosecutorial assistance was provided by the Pennsylvania Office of the Attorney General.